List of Victory ships (A): Alcoa Corsair

 was built by Oregon Shipbuilding Corporation.
 Her keel was laid as USS Iredell on 11 August 1945.
-She was launched at Alcoa Corsair on 2 October 1947.
+She was launched as Alcoa Corsair on 2 October 1947.
 A cargo liner.
 To Alcoa Steamship Co.
 She collided with the Italian motor vessel in the Mississippi River at Empire, Louisiana on 22 October 1960 whilst on a voyage from New Orleans to the Caribbean.
 She was beached and later refloated.
 Sold in a damaged condition in March 1961 to American Bulk Carriers Inc., New York.
 Repaired and returned to service.
 Renamed Rye in 1963.
 She developed boiler defects in June 1963 whilst on a voyage from Houston, Texas to Bombay, India, where she arrived on 29 June.
 She departed from Bombay in September 1963 bound for Kobe, Japan for scrapping.

 Alfred Victory

 was built by Permanente Metals Corporation.
 Her keel was laid on 28 February 1945.
 She was launched on 11 April and delivered on 7 May.
 Built for the WSA, she was operated under the management of Hammond Shipping Company.
 She was laid up in the James River in 1947.
 It was planned that she would become a special project ship for NASA in 1966, operated by the United States Navy as Antioch.
 However, the plan was not proceeded with and she was operated in commercial service under charter.
-Subsequently laid up in Suisun Bay, She was scrapped at Kaohsiung in 1988.
+Subsequently, laid up in Suisun Bay, She was scrapped at Kaohsiung in 1988.